This topic describes how policies work and the basic features.

 volume-backups resource-type in your policy.
 But if you need to give broad access to all of the Block Volume resources, you can specify the family type called

 volume-family.
-For a full list of the resource-types, see Resource-Types.
+For a full list of the family resource-types, see Resource-Types.

 If a service introduces new individual resource-types, they will typically be included in the family type for that service.
 For example, if Networking introduces a new individual resource-type, it will be automatically included in the definition of the